Purpose of Study

 • Yoga & Mindfulness – for two classes across school (identified and linked to mental wellbeing

-• LTO (Lunch Time Organiser) training is provided to adults so as to encourage more physical activity at lunchtimes
+• LTO (Lunch Time Organiser) training is provided to adults so as to encourage more physical activity at lunchtimes.

 Additionally, school is committed to ensuring that, over the course of the year, swimming is planned for.
 Swimming is a vital life-skill and so it is important the school provides opportunities for all children to learn how to swim at least 25 meters by the end of KS2.